-The government also adds \$100 million annually to the PHAQ (the Programme d'habitation abordable Québec, or the Quebec Affordable Housing Program), which was already endowed with \$200 million yearly.
+The government also adds \$100 million annually to the PHAQ (the Programme abordable d'habitation Québec, or the Quebec Affordable Housing Program), which was already endowed with \$200 million yearly.
 The program was only announced two months ago and some elements of it are still unknown.